 In 2016, at the peak of the refugee crises in Europe, I began photographing the routes traveled by thousand of displaced peoples making their way from Southern to Northern Europe.
 I made a conscious decision at the time not to photograph people.
 I had a couple of reasons for this: first, as a volunteer in refugee camps I’d been warned that circulated images of a person could jeopardize their asylum application.
 Second, I didn’t want to contribute to the dissemination of voyueristic images of suffering.

 I chose instead to focus my lens on the landscapes people moved through, the items they left behind, and the places where they found refuge.
 The stories I heard while following these routes became part of the residual landscape.
 I use these stories as complimentary, though fragmentary, captions, narratives, poems, and songs, which fill in for the ‘missing’ person.

 What remains of us, ‘haunting’ a place after we are gone, has always intrigued me.
-Perhaps I can attribute this interest to my own past: we moved frequently, and oftentimes, quickly, leaving without notice, throwing clothes in suitcases, grabbing a stuffed animal, wearing pajamas.
+Perhaps I can attribute this interest to my own past: as I child my family moved frequently, and sometimes with little notice.
+I threw clothes in a suitcase, grabbed a few personal items and never said goodbye.